King Camp Gillette – Short Biography

 Prior to his ‘invention’, razor blades required non-stop sharpening to be useful, which of course wore them out quickly.
 Since men need to shave frequently, they were ‘forced’ to keep buying new razors.
 Gillette thought that he could earn a lot by offering a safety razor at a discounted price with cheap and disposable razor blades… he was right.

 Although Gillette’s business idea came to him in the 1890s, it was not until 1903 that he began selling his products.
 This is because inexpensive thin steel was next to impossible to work with and extremely difficult to sharpen.
 A lesser businessman would have long abandoned his business idea but, not Gillette.
-For this reason, he is considered one of America’s top business leaders.

 The King C. Gillette Quick Bio